chingdrop/network-sniffer/docs/4_devenv.md

 5. Configure the name and email for github.
     `git config --global user.name "x"`
     `git config --global user.email "x"`

+**Note** - Make sure to enable SSH password use in order to open the directory in VS Code.

 ## Installing the Codebase